UMD-INST377/Group-Project-Base/README.md

 ### Known Bugs

+* Our home page does not display the top ten albums and songs
 * Unable to figure out the form submission
-    We seemed to have the correct code but our databases were not connected properly to retrieve from them
+    We seem to almost have the correct code but there is at least one model that is not defined properly
 * Took out our about page because we wanted to focus on the functionality of the app
 * Adjusted some content as some API’s were not found in our database